zliuxyz/dal-cs5308/A1/README.md

 be called according to different cases of the returned XML file.
 For example, if the deliveryaddress is invalid, the method to generate a DOM object for that case will be called.
 All the methods for handling different cases are tested.
-Thus, to me, it seems that there is no need to write tests for the *DOMGenerator*.
+Thus, to me, it seems that there is no need to write tests for the *DOMGenerator* class.
 Besides, the methods of that class all return a DOM object, which is hard to test as well, at least in my opinion.